 What’s the latest?

-The rumor: The new iPhone 8 may not be released in September, missing Apple’s traditional launch date window since the iPhone 5.
-The reason is because lot of custom-ordered parts, including pieces for the display, wireless charging, and printed circuit boards won’t be ready by September, according to the latest findings from Nikkei Asian Review.
+The rumor: There are conflicting theories regarding the iPhone 8’s launch window.
+Some have speculated that Apple may miss the traditional September launch window because a lot of custom-ordered parts, including pieces for the display, wireless charging, and printed circuit boards, won’t be ready by September, according to the latest findings from Nikkei Asian Review.
 The iPhone 7s models are expected to come out on schedule, however.

 In this report, an analyst from research company IHS Markit confirmed that Samsung is now the exclusive OLED supplier for the new iPhones, since Samsung specializes in manufacturing curved smartphone displays.
 However, the analyst says that “Samsung is facing challenges in delivering what Apple wants,” even though they’ve cranked out close to 75 million curved iPhone displays so far.

 This is not the first time we’ve heard that Apple has faced roadblocks during the iPhone 8’s production.
 This follows an earlier report from reputable KGI analyst, Ming-Chi Kuo, which reported that the iPhone 8 will be out in October or November due to these supply issues.
 Previously, Digitimes reported that Apple was facing delays in developing its proprietary fingerprint sensor for the new OLED-equipped iPhone 8.
 Additionally, Japanese news site Macotakara reported that STMicroelectronics, the new supplier of the iPhone’s 3D camera sensors, needed more time to ramp up mass production.
 With all these production issues, some reports even suggest that the iPhone 8 won’t come out until 2018.